 How Do RVs Use Electricity?

 Before plugging in, you should make yourself aware of how RV electricity works.

 There are two types of currents used to run electricity.
 The first is AC or alternating current, and the other is DC, which means direct current.
 Typically, homes run on AC and vehicles will run on DC.
 Luckily, most RVs come standard with both DC and a system to hook up to AC, such as when you are plugging into a home outlet.

 Most RVs happen to come equipped with a 12-volt house battery which is what is necessary to run DC.
 This battery charges while the vehicle’s alternator is running.
 However, when parked you will need to charge this battery, or batteries if you choose to go with 2 six-volt batteries instead of the larger 12-volt option, either by solar power or by hooking up to an AC outlet.

 Interestingly, most RVs come outfitted with a 120-volt shore power system.
+When you plug in your RV into shore power you always want to make sure that you are using a good surge protector.
+If you want to read more about why you may need a surge protector goto this article on it.
 What does this mean in terms of hooking up to your household electricity?
 Several things come to mind.